AdilAbubacker/AdilAbubacker/README.md

 ## 📫 Let's Connect

-Got an interesting project or just want to talk tech?
+Got an interesting project or just want to talk?
 Reach out to me at:

 - 📬 adhilkv313@gmail.com
 -  🧑‍💼  [LinkedIn](https://www.linkedin.com/in/adil-abubacker-a63598232)